CyrusNajmabadi/lang-design/CollectionLiterals.md

 * A literal without a *known length* does not have a guarantee around efficient construction.
 However, such a literal may still be efficient at runtime.
 For example, the compiler is free to use helpers like [`TryGetNonEnumeratedCount(IEnumerable<T>, out int count)`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount?view=net-7.0) to determine *at runtime* the capacity needed for the constructed collection.
 As above, in examples below, references to `.Count` refer to this computed length, however it was obtained.

-* All `expression_element` expressions, `dictionary_element` expressions, and `spread_element` expressions are evaluated left to right (similar to [array_creation_expression](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#array-creation-expressions)).
+* All elements expressions are evaluated left to right (similar to [array_creation_expression](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#array-creation-expressions)).
 These expressions are only evaluated once and any further references to them will refer to the result of that evaluation.

 * Evaluation of the element expressions happens entirely first.
 Only after all those evaluations happen are calls to `Count` (or `Length` or `TryGetNonEnumeratedCount`) and all enumerations made.